karstenw/launcher/README.md

 Appscript/py2app demo that allows time delayed start of other applications and documents.

-This originated long ago from the "MiniTC" demo that used to be part of an appscript tutorial (v0.18.1)
+This originated a long time ago from the "MiniTC" demo that used to be part of some appscript tutorial (v0.18.1)

 ## Download ##